tooleks/laravel-presenter/README.md

 To define your presenter class, you need to extend base `Tooleks\Laravel\Presenter\Presenter` class, as shown in the example below.

-Override the `getAttributesMap()` method to build a map for presenter to wrapped model attributes.
+Override the `getAttributesMap()` method to build attributes map definition.

 ```php
 <?php